ipfs/ipfs-docs/docs/concepts/case-study-openbazaar.md

 OB1 has been building successfully on IPFS since 2015.
 The peer-to-peer network that IPFS enables allows the team to provide a platform where individuals freely trade goods with no interference from a middleman &mdash; as well as enabling OB1 to be a technology provider only, not a seller of products, the "owner" of the network, or a party in business affairs between peers.

 Even though OpenBazaar is not yet a mainstream shopping platform, it has already proven to be particularly helpful in cases where some products are difficult to come by in the global market.
-For example, at times Bitcoin mining equipment has been freely available on OpenBazaar when it was difficult to obtain elsewhere.
+For example, at times Bitcoin mining equipment has been easy to acquire on OpenBazaar when it was difficult to obtain elsewhere.
 During the COVID-19 pandemic, OpenBazaar was able to get personal protective equipment into people’s hands when other platforms couldn't; N95 masks were at times more widely available on OpenBazaar than via other platforms, and at prices that self-equalized due to the platform's lack of centralized control.
 Furthermore, this decentralization meant supply and demand dictated price and availability, rather than being subject to an overseeing party determining price or enforcing geographical distribution.

 ### OpenBazaar by the numbers